Can Tyvek Be Used On Interior Walls? (Solved)

 No. Tyvek is a product that should only be used for additional protection against water damage on exterior walls.

-Many components make up a wall from the exterior to the interior.
+Many components make up a wall, from the exterior to the interior.
 Fortunately, Tyvek isn’t one of them.
-There is no reason you should use it on any part inside your walls.
+It would be best not to use it on any part of your walls.